 ‘Rubber stamp’ commission

-Some blame the commission for failing to exercise its power to hold the department accountable.
-The board, for example, has the authority to set policy on its own and request the department produce policy for consideration.
-But it has not done so since regaining oversight of the department in the wake of the city’s bankruptcy.
+But the board has not fully exercised its power in recent years.
+For example, though it has the authority to set policy on its own and request the department produce policy for consideration, it has not done so since regaining oversight of the department in the wake of Detroit’s bankruptcy, according to board chair Eva Carter.

-Williams, the attorney with the ACLU of Michigan, says he believes the board is ineffective in part because mayoral appointees and ex-Detroit police officers can serve.
+Williams, the attorney with the ACLU of Michigan, says the board takes a more passive approach to oversight because some of its members are ex-Detroit police officers and appointed by the mayor.

 “Too many commissioners are deferential to the chief,” he says.
 “The problems here are not bugs, but features of the system.”